pbatard/rufus/res/uefi/readme.txt

-The FAT partition was created on Debian GNU/Linux using the following commands dd if=/dev/zero of=uefi-ntfs.img bs=512 count=512 mkfs.vfat uefi-ntfs.img
+The FAT partition was created on Debian GNU/Linux using the following commands dd if=/dev/zero of=uefi-ntfs.img bs=512 count=512 mkfs.vfat -n UEFI_NTFS uefi-ntfs.img
-and then mounting the `uefi-ntfs.img` and copying the relevant files.
+and then mounting the uefi-ntfs.img image and copying the relevant files.